mwesterhof/wagtail_app_pages/docs/examples.rst

     class BlogPage(AppPageMixin, Page):
         url_config = 'blog.urls'

+To implement the blog functionality as an extension of the blog page, it references the following url config:

 .. code-block:: python

     # file: blog/urls.py
     from django.urls import path

-    from .views import ArticleDetail, ArticleList
+    from .views import ArticleCreate, ArticleDetail, ArticleList

     urlpatterns = [